United States v. Guzmán

 United States of America v.
 Joaquín Guzmán Loera was a federal criminal court case against Joaquín "El Chapo" Guzmán, a Mexican drug lord and former leader of the Sinaloa Cartel.
 Guzmán was extradited from Mexico to the United States in January 2017, where he pleaded not guilty to all counts against him in Brooklyn, New York.
 His charges included drug trafficking, money laundering, and murder.
 His defense asserted that he was not the organized crime leader that the prosecution claimed.
 The trial, often characterized as a trial of the century, began on November 5, 2018, and lasted until February 12, 2019, when the jury returned a verdict of guilty on all counts.
 He was sentenced on July 17, 2019 to a prison term of life.

 Indictments and extradition

 In the United States, decades of smuggling activities by the Sinaloa Cartel led to indictments of Guzmán and his associates across Chicago, San Diego, New York City, New Hampshire, Miami, and Texas.
-Charges in the United States include conspiracy to import and possess with intent to distribute cocaine, conspiracy association, organized crime against health, money laundering, homicide, and unlawful possession of firearms.
+Charges in the United States included conspiracy to import and possess with intent to distribute cocaine, conspiracy association, organized crime against health, money laundering, homicide, and possession of firearms.